Electrical Connector Guide: Types, Uses, Selection Tips, and Installation Basics

 What are IP ratings in connectors?

-IP ratings indicate the level of protection against dust and water.
-Higher ratings provide better resistance to harsh environments.
+IP ratings indicate protection against dust and water.
+Higher ratings mean better resistance in harsh environments.

-Crimping ensures a strong mechanical and electrical connection between the wire and the connector, reducing the risk of failure.
+Crimping creates a strong mechanical and electrical connection.
+It reduces the risk of loose or faulty connections.

 Can connectors affect signal quality?